tsawler/go-microservices/README.md

 ~~~

-Hit the front end with your web browser at `http://localhost:80`
+Hit the front end with your web browser at `http://localhost:80`.
+You can also access a web
+front end to the logger service by going to `http://localhost:8082` (or whatever port you
+specify in the `docker-compose.yml file`).

 To stop everything: